GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Abstract

 \section{Abstract}

-We report the chemical abundance pattern of GS\_3073, a galaxy at $z=5.55$ which was previously confirmed to host an overmassive active black hole, by leveraging the detection of about 40 emission lines, combining JWST/NIRSpec observations and ground-based (VLT/VIMOS) data.
-By using rest-frame UV emission lines, which trace high-density ($\sim 10^5~{\rm cm}^{-3}$) and highly ionized gas, we could accurately derive an abundance ratio of $\rm log(N/O) = 0.46^{+0.12}_{-0.09}$.
-At an estimated metallicity of $0.2~Z_{\odot}$, this is the most extreme nitrogen-rich object found by JWST thus far, and nearly two orders of magnitude above the (N/O)--(O/H) relation of local galaxies.
-In comparison, the relative carbon abundance derived from the rest-frame UV emission lines is $\rm log(C/O) = -0.30^{+0.12}_{-0.09}$, which is not significantly higher than those in local galaxies and stars with similar metallicities.
-We also detected coronal lines, including \fevii$\lambda 6087$ and potentially \fexiv$\lambda 5303$.
-We inferred a high Fe abundance of $\rm [Fe/O] \gtrsim 0.1$.
-The derived Fe abundance indicates the destruction of dust grains in the high-ionization region of this system.
-Overall, the chemical abundance pattern of GS\_3073 is compatible with enrichment by super-massive stars with $M_* \gtrsim 1000~M_\odot$, ejecta from asymptotic giant branch (AGB) stars, or winds from Wolf-Rayet (WR) stars, although the WR scenario is less likely.
+{We report the chemical abundance pattern of GS\_3073, a galaxy hosting an overmassive active black hole at $z=5.55$, by leveraging observations from JWST/NIRSpec and VLT/VIMOS.
+Based on the rest-frame UV emission lines, which trace high-density ($\sim 10^5~{\rm cm^{-3}}$) and highly ionized gas, we derive $\rm \log(N/O) = 0.42^{+0.13}_{-0.10}$.
+At an estimated metallicity of $0.2~Z_{\odot}$, this is the most extreme nitrogen-rich object found by JWST thus far.
+In comparison, the relative carbon abundance derived is $\rm \log(C/O) = -0.38^{+0.13}_{-0.11}$, which is not significantly higher than those in local galaxies and stars with similar metallicities.
+We also found potential detection of \fevii$\lambda 6087$ and \fexiv$\lambda 5303$, both blended with \cav.
+We inferred a range of Fe abundances compatible with those in local stars and galaxies.
+Overall, the chemical abundance pattern of GS\_3073 is compatible with enrichment by supermassive stars with $M_* \gtrsim 1000~M_\odot$, asymptotic giant branch (AGB) stars, or Wolf-Rayet (WR) stars.
 Interestingly, when using optical emission lines which trace lower density ($\sim 10^3~{\rm cm}^{-3}$) and lower ionization gas, we found a sub-solar N/O ratio, consistent with local galaxies at the same metallicity.
 We interpret the difference in N/O derived from UV lines and optical lines as evidence for a stratified system, where the inner and denser region is both more chemically enriched and more ionized.
-Taking this luminous, well-studied system as a benchmark, our results suggest that nitrogen loudness in high-$z$ galaxies is confined to the central, dense, and highly ionized region of the galaxy, where stellar encounters might be frequent enough to produce super-massive stars, while the bulk of the galaxy evolves more normally.
+Our results suggest that nitrogen loudness in high-$z$ galaxies might be confined to the central, dense, and highly ionized regions of the galaxies, while the bulk of the galaxies evolves more normally.}